 - 9. The animals have not been fed with feed manufactured with animal protein or fat or animal remains, and the feed comply with the approved standards. - 10.
 The animals were not subjected to growth hormones that do not comply with the levels mentioned in the approved standards. - 11.
 The meat is processed with drugs and veterinary medicine within the levels mentioned in the approved standards. - 12.
-According to the approved standards the meat do not contain any flavoring or coloring substances. - 13.
-All health requirements are available in all abattoirs where cattle and poultry is being slaughtered at
+According to the approved standards the meat does not contain any flavoring or coloring substances.

-and prepared for export.
-Hazard analysis and Critical control point system HACCP should be applied all production phases at the abattoirs and factories where all kinds of meat and foodstuff are prepared.
+13. All health requirements are available in all abattoirs where cattle and poultry is being slaughtered and prepared for export.
+Hazard analysis and Critical control point system HACCP should be applied at all production phases at the abattoirs and factories where all kinds of meat and foodstuff are prepared.

 Official stamp

 Signature

 Name of veterinary inspector

+Date

+Address

+Format of Health Certificate for frozen and chilled meat